-Make this North African food recipe in the Slow Cooker for a healthy, beautiful and rich tasting meal.
+Make this Moroccan food couscous recipe in the Slow Cooker for a healthy, beautiful and rich tasting meal.
 Vegetables, protein-rich chickpeas, and spices go in the crockpot and at dinner, serve over simple flavor infused couscous.

 We are so lucky to have international flavors at our fingertips.
 From Asian to Mexican and in the case of this recipe, North African.

 The intense aromas of this spice-laden vegetable and chickpea stew will take you there as those wonderful smells invite you to one of the most famous healthy cuisines in the world.

 Here is a recipe that not only will spice up your cooking repertoire but you can also enjoy this dish all year round.

 Couscous is a typical staple food in North African cuisine, and a variety of root vegetables are dominant in their stews and salads.

 Add that to some beautiful North African spices like cinnamon, turmeric, and cumin, and you get delicious homemade food.

 Are you ready to incorporate North African flavors into your cooking?
 And I promise this is easy!